HussienShousha/EventPlanner-Event-Scheduling-System/README.md

-There are Dockerfiles in this repo for the Backend, Database, and Frontend (later).
+There are Dockerfiles in this repo for the Backend, Database, and Frontend (later) in each folder.
 However, there are images for the Backend, Database, and Frontend (later):

 Backend image: https://hub.docker.com/r/hussienshousha/eventplanner_backend